6 Jewish Resolutions for the Secular New Year

 You can also sign up for The Jewish Dish, our monthly foodie email chock full of new recipes and other food-related content.

-Kate Kaput is the digital communications manager for the Union for Reform Judaism, serving as a content manager and editor for ReformJudaism.org.
+Kate Kaput is the assistant director of messaging and branding for the Union for Reform Judaism, serving as a content manager and editor for ReformJudaism.org.
 She is a proud alumna of the Religious Action Center of Reform Judaism’s Eisendrath Legislative Assistant fellowship and also served as the RAC's press secretary.
 A native Ohioan, Kate grew up at Temple Beth Shalom in Hudson, OH, and holds a degree in magazine journalism from Kent State University.
 She lives in Cleveland with her husband, Mike.